Ernie Sigley: Awards

 Sigley won the TV Week Gold Logie Award for Most Popular Personality on Australian Television in 1975.
 He had previously won eleven local Logies for his work in Adelaide.

 Personal life

-Three times married and twice divorced, Sigley was married to Glenys O'Brien, former television personality, for 47 years.
+Three times married and twice divorced, Sigley was married to Glenys O'Brien, a former television personality, for 47 years.
 They lived in Atkins Ave, Glen Iris in the eastern suburbs of Melbourne and had four children.
 His son Matthew was a keyboardist for the Australian bands the Earthmen, the Fauves and Drop City.

 Sigley was a supporter of the Western Bulldogs (formerly known as the Footscray Football Club) in the Australian Football League.
 He was also a supporter of the South Adelaide Football Club in the South Australian National Football League.

 Sigley once owned the Radio Springs Hotel at Lyonville in country Victoria.

 Sigley's family announced in October 2016 that he had Alzheimer's disease.
 He died on 15 August 2021, aged 82.